 Panning with automation

 Panning is a technique used in music production whereby the audio signal is spread across a stereo field taking up a position or positions between far-right and far-left.
-During the production, the mix engineer can be set this as a fixed position or automate the movement of signal position between far-right and far-left.
+During the production, the mix engineer can set this as a fixed position or automate the movement of signal position between far-right and far-left.

 Different instruments have different expected pan positions within the mix depending on what they are.
 For example, your vocal mix would usually sit centrally within the stereo field as is the case with most genres.
 This, of course, is a creative decision so this can be experimented with during the mixing process.
 If you’re hiring an online mixing and mastering service, this is exactly the kind of preference you can cite in your mixing notes.